John Seeberg

 Ingredients Analysis

-The first ingredient is organic chickenChicken is considered “the clean combination of flesh and skin derived from the parts or whole carcasses of chicken”.
+The first ingredient is chickenChicken is considered “the clean combination of flesh and skin derived from the parts or whole carcasses of chicken”.
 1

 Chicken is naturally rich in the 11 essential amino acids required by a cat to sustain life.